-If a conflict arises between an order or direction of an ICE supervisory officer and LEA rules, standards, or policies, the conflict shall be promptly reported to ICE, and the chief officer of the LEA, or designee, when circumstances safely allow the concern to be raised.
-ICE and the chief officer of the LEA shall attempt to resolve the conflict.
+If a conflict arises between an order or direction of an ICE supervisory officer and LEA rules, standards, or policies, the conflict shall be promptly reported to the ICE Special Agent in Charge and ICE Field Office Director, or designees, and the chief officer of the LEA, or designee, when circumstances safely allow the concern to be raised.
+The Special Agent in Charge, the ICE Field Office Director, and the chief officer of the LEA shall attempt to resolve the conflict.

-Whenever possible, the LEA will deconflict all addresses, telephone numbers, and known or suspected identities of violators of the INA with ICE's Homeland Security Investigations or ICE's Enforcement and Removal Operations prior to taking any enforcement action.
+Whenever possible, the LEA will deconflict all addresses, telephone numbers, and known or suspected identities of violators of the INA with ICE's Homeland Security Investigations (HSI) or ICE's Enforcement and Removal Operations (ERO) prior to taking any enforcement action.
 This deconfliction will, at a minimum include wants/warrants, criminal history, and a person's address, and vehicle check through TECS II or any successor system.

-LEA participating personnel authorized pursuant to this MOA may be assigned and/or colocated with ICE as task force officers to assist ICE with criminal investigations.
+LEA participating personnel authorized pursuant to this MOA may be assigned and/or colocated with ICE as task force officers to assist ICE agents with criminal investigations.